patternizer/fire-atlas-app/README.md

 The code was tested locally in a Python 3.8.16 virtual environment.

     $ firefox global-fire-dashboard-yearly.html (or any of the other HTML map files as they're interlinked)

+The country level interactive dashboard landing pages and integrated structure is coded.
+The image and stats files are being re-generated for each country.

 ## License